microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 Classes define your character's way of life.
 Your character's class helps shape his/her combat style and methods of overcoming various obstacles.
 Your class provides a pathway, granting special powers and features for your character.

 **Fighters** wear and use any kind of armor, shield, and weapon.
 They gain a +3 bonus to Physical and add +1 to all attack and damage rolls.
 This increases by +1 at 5th level and every five levels onward.
 They also gain additional HP equal to their STR bonus every time they level up.
-Fighters gain the Cleave ability at level 5.
+Fighters gain the _Cleave_ ability at level 5.
 If the Fighter's melee attack drops/slays a foe, the fighter gets one additional attack against another opponent within range.
 This ability can compound, meaning if one swing kills the second foe, the Fighter can continue to attack until he/she either misses or doesn't kill the foe with the attack.

 **Rogues** can use light armor, can use bucklers, and can use simple weapons and complex light weapons.
 They have a +3 bonus to Guile.
-If they successfully Sneak (usually Guile+DEX, but depends on situation) up on a foe they can add their Guile skill rank to the damage of their first attack.
-Rogues gain the Evade ability at level 5.
+Rogues can _Sneak Attack_.
+If they successfully sneak (usually Guile+DEX, but depends on situation) up on a foe they can add their Guile skill rank to the damage of their first attack.
+Rogues gain the _Evade_ ability at level 5.
 Any save that a rogue succeeds cannot deal damage to the rogue.
 For example, some spells deal half-damage even if the target saves successfully.
 With Evade, the rogue would not take any damage as long as he/she saved successfully.

 **Mages** wear no armor, can not use shields, and can use simple weapons.
-They can cast arcane spells, and gain a +3 bonus to Knowledge.
+They can cast arcane spells (Mage), and gain a +3 bonus to Knowledge.

 **Clerics** can wear light or medium armor, can not use shields, and can use simple weapons.
-They cast divine spells and gain +3 bonus to Communication.
+They cast divine spells (Cleric) and gain +3 bonus to Communication.
 A Cleric can _Turn Undead_ with a successful Magic Attack.
 DC is the current HP of the Undead.
 If the DC is exceeded by 10 it is destroyed.
 This can be used (2 + Level + MIND Bonus) times per day.

 **Paladins** wear and use any kind of armor, shield, and weapon.
 They gain +1 to Physical and a +2 bonus to Communication.
 They are immune to diseases and apply a +1 bonus to all saving throws (this increases by +1 at 5th level and every 5 levels onward).
-Paladins can _detect evil_ within 60 ft. at will and can heal up to 2 HP per level per day by _laying on hands_.
+Paladins can _Detect Evil_ within 60 ft. at will and can heal up to 2 HP per level per day by _Laying on Hands_.

 **Rangers** wear light or medium armor, can use shields, and can use simple weapons, complex ranged weapons, and complex one-handed weapons.
 They gain +1 to hit and to damage with ranged weapons and only incur a -1 to hit penalty when fighting with 2 weapons.
 They have a +1 bonus to Guile and a +2 bonus to Physical.
-Rangers gain the Trapper ability at level 5.
+Rangers gain the _Trapper_ ability at level 5.
 When dealing with trap-related dice rolls (such as dodging a trap or searching for traps), a ranger gains a +2 bonus.

 **Illusionists** wear no armor, can not use shields, and can use simple weapons.
-They can cast Illusionist spells and gain a +2 bonus to Communication and a +1 bonus to Guile.
+They can cast arcane spells (Illusionist) and gain a +2 bonus to Communication and a +1 bonus to Guile.

 **Druids** wear any non-metal armor, can use non-metal shields, and can use simple weapons.
-They cast Druid spells and gain +2 to Knowledge and +1 to Physical.
+They cast divine spells (Druid) and gain +2 to Knowledge and +1 to Physical.
 Druids are immune to the spell-like effects of woodland fey.
-At 3rd level a Druid can _pass without trace_ (be untraceable) at will.
+At 3rd level a Druid can _Pass Without Trace_ (be untraceable) at will.
 At 7th level a Druid can assume the form of any small or medium sized animal up to 3 times per day.
 A Druid heals 2 HP per level when changing back into his/her human form.

 **Bards** wear light armor, can use bucklers, and can use simple weapons and complex light weapons.
 They gain +2 to Communication and +1 to Guile.
-A Bard can counter sound-based effects within a 30 ft. radius.
-A Bard can use his/her song to _charm person_ or _remove fear_ (vs DC) up to 3 times (total) per day.
+A Bard has the _Performance_ ability, allowing him/her to counter sound-based effects within a 30 ft. radius.
+A Bard can use his/her song to _Charm Person_ or _Remove Fear_ (vs DC) up to 3 times (total) per day.
 Beginning at 6th level, a Bard casts spells as either a Druid or Illusionist (player's choice) of 5 levels lower.

 **Psions** can use light armor, can not use shields, and can use simple weapons.
 They can manifest Psion powers and gain +2 to Knowledge and +1 to Communication.